 Teaching yoga can be a spiritually and physically fulfilling life.
 However, it can also be demanding and difficult.
 Many yoga teachers aren’t able to generate a sustainable income and end up having to work a second job or rely on a partner to supplement their earnings.

 A 2012 study from Yoga in America that surveyed more than 800 yoga teachers found that more than 80% of them only taught part-time.
 The average salary for a yoga teacher is about $35,000 per year, with more than half of teachers making less than $31,000.

 This doesn’t have to be the case.
 With more than 36 million yoga practitioners in the U.S., there are plenty of people out there willing to pay for yoga instruction.
 In this blog, we will examine how to increase your income and reach a larger audience as a yoga teacher by live-streaming a yoga class online.

 For those who aren’t already familiar with this technology, let’s provide a brief overview of what live streaming is.
 Live streaming is simply the practice of broadcasting video in real-time over the Internet.
 Simply put, it’s like the ability to broadcast television, but in this case to devices connected to the Internet.

 To live stream a video, you need a video host that you’ll send your video to and will distribute it to an audience using their network of servers worldwide.

-For more advanced features, like the ability to set up pay per view live streaming (which, for example, could be used to charge $5 to join a live yoga class), you’ll want to look at a full-featured live streaming host like DaCast.
+For more advanced features, like the ability to set up a pay per view live streaming (which, for example, could be used to charge $5 to join a live yoga class), you’ll want to look at a full-featured live streaming host like Dacast.